gchq/sleeper/README.md

 Sleeper is deployed using CDK.
 Each bit of functionality is deployed using a separate CDK substack of one main stack.

-- State store stacks: Each table has a state store that stores metadata about the table such as references to files that are in the table, the partitions they are in and information about the partitions themselves.
+- State store stacks: Each table has a state store that stores metadata about the table such as files that are in the table, the partitions they are in and information about the partitions themselves.
-- Compaction stack: As the number of file references in a partition increases, their contents must be merged ("compacted") into a single sorted file.
+- Compaction stack: As the files in a partition increases, their contents must be merged ("compacted") into a single sorted file.
 The compaction stack performs this task using lambda and SQS for job creation and queueing and Fargate for execution of the tasks.
 - Garbage collector stack: After compaction jobs have completed, the input files are deleted (after a user